robertpiosik/CodeWebChat/README.md

 - **Non-agentic is predictable.** Granular control over context let you scope the model appropriately to the task and build intuition for its outputs.
 - **Non-agentic is blazing fast.** Eliminate the need for long-running planning and file lookups.
 A single prompt generates a complete set of changes across all necessary files in a single response.
-- **Non-agentic avoids context pollution.** When the model isn't getting your intent on the first try, you just adjust the prompt and resend without distracting the model with previous attempts.
+- **Non-agentic avoids context pollution.** When the model isn't getting your intent on the first try, you just adjust the prompt and resend without distracting it with previous attempts.
 - **Non-agentic is cost-efficient.** Choose the model type according to the complexity of the task, not the overall codebase.

 ### Guiding principles